eilw/pland/README.md

 - See updated price in each view (item / order) - DONE
 - Change validation of item to 100kg - DONE
 - Add dynamic forms for type / grade / diameter - DONE

-- only update price when all three dropdowns have been selected
+- only update price when all three dropdowns have been selected - DONE
+- add linters so it picks up - DONE
-- Add additional types of transport
+- Add additional types of transport - DONE
+- Add ajax link for transport and comment - DONE

 - Error -no admin = nil when first user is created
 - Fix nil error in order cost + add other validation
 - add formobject validations